shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 - [Chaitanya Joshi](https://www.chaitjo.com/) curated a list of similar resources in [this tweet of his.](https://twitter.com/chaitjo/status/1444580607980281858)

 Note - There's a sizeable overlap in the contents of each of the resources shared above.
 Do go through each of them nevertheless.

-I will keep adding to this list here.
-Feel free to write me an email in case you come across any more such resources.

 #### My academic statements from the time I applied to graduate schools
 In case this is helpful, [this is my statement of purpose / SOP/ academic statement](/assets/pdf/academic_statement_of_purpose_sop_cmu.pdf) which I had submitted when applying to CMU (and from where I had an offer).